-103. Weekly holiday.-Every worker employed in an establishment-
+103. Weekly holiday.- Every worker employed in an establishment-

-- (a) shall be entitled to $1\frac{1}{2}$ (one and a half) day holiday in a week in the case of a shop or commercial establishment or an industrial, establishment and 1 (one) day in a week in the case of a factory and establishment; - (b) shall be entitled to one day of twenty four consecutive hours holiday in a week in the case of road transport establishment, and no deduction shall be made from his wages on account of such holidays[;] - [(c) no deduction shall be made from the wages of a worker for any holiday under the aforesaid clauses (a) and (b).]
+- (a) shall be entitled to one and a half day holiday in a week in the case of a shop or commercial establishment or an industrial, establishment and one day in a week in the case of a factory and establishment; - (b) shall be entitled to one day of twenty four consecutive hours holiday in a week in the case of road transport establishment; - (c) no deduction shall be made from the wages of a worker for any holiday under the aforesaid clauses (a) and (b).

-104. Compensatory weekly holiday.-Where, as a result of the passing of an order or making of a rule under the provisions of this Act exempting an establishment or the workers employed therein from the provisions of section 103, a worker is deprived of any of the weekly holidays provided for in that section, he shall be allowed, as soon as circumstances permit, compensatory holidays of equal number to the holidays so deprived of.
+104. Compensatory weekly holiday.- Where, as a result of the passing of an order or making of a rule under the provisions of this Act exempting an establishment or the workers employed therein from the provisions of section 103, a worker is deprived of any of the weekly holidays provided for in that section, he shall be allowed, as soon as circumstances permit, compensatory holidays of equal number to the holidays so deprived of: